JoshStevens56/joshstevens56.github.io/README.md

 # JoshsWebsite

 Repository for my personal website.

 ## Project Overview

-A static website designed to be a pl;a
+A static website designed to be a place for me to host my game/tv tracker and also be my portfolio.

-### Components
+### Structure

-The following components/levels to the project:

-1. React Typescript Front End
-2. Back End
+Made up of 3 components:

+- front end | written in react | hosted in ????
+- back end | written in ???? | hosted in ????
+- database | written in ???? | hosted in ????

-## Features, Planning, and To-Do
+### Features, Planning, and To-Do

 Refer to the github projects to track progress:

 - <https://github.com/users/JoshStevens56/projects/1/views/1>

-## Setup and Usage

-General guidance for running and installing the project.
+## Front End

 ### Running